caryan/tomorrow-said-toad/content/posts/bitfield-nicieties-in-python.md

+---
-Title: Bitfield nicities in Python
+title: Bitfield nicities in Python
-Date: 2016-2-08
-Modified: 2016-2-08
+date: 2016-2-08
-Category: Software
-Tags: Python
+tags:
+  - software
+  - python
+summary: Using metaprogamming to make bitfields easy in Python
+draft: false
+---

 With code contributions from [Graham Rowlands](http://www.grahamerowlands.com/).